yizhiwang96/deepvecfont/README.md

 python write_data_to_pkl.py --split train python write_data_to_pkl.py --split test
 ```
+Note:
-Note: we package the image and sequence files all into the pkls, which is memory-consuming when training.
+(1) We package the image and sequence files all into the pkls, which is memory-consuming when training.
 It is a better way to write the file paths and read the files from disks/drives when training (TO-DO).

+(2) If you use the mean and stddev files calculated from your own data, you need to retrain the neural rasterizer.
+For English fonts, just use the mean and stddev files we provided.

 ## Acknowledgment